C4Wiz/skin.estuary.modv2nexus/README.md

 - +1.3
   * Fixed Missing Reboot from emmc/nand Icon
   * Added custon Reboot to Android Icon
+  * Removed Year from Title in Info and PlayerInfo

 - +1.2
   * Reverted Simple Seekbar for cleaner look